JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2019***

-Answering the "what is test & assurance?" question using BJSS' capability culture as an exampl.
+Answering the question "what is test & assurance?" using BJSS' capability culture as an example.

 ## Squeezing the OWASP Juice Shop